davsucks/gitlab-radiator/README.md

 * Don't panic!
 You're missing configuration, so the tests should fail
   * Create a `config.json` file in `<repo root>/main`
   * The failing tests should guide you in generating the correct config
+  * The `refs` field is optional.
+If you set it, the latest pipeline for every git branch in your repo will be shown.
+If you don't, we'll just show the lastest pipeline that ran, regardless of branch.
   ```JSON
     {
       "accessToken": "string",